felixlopz/hubrise-test-task/content/apps/uber-eats/faqs/en/create-deal-in-uber-eats.md

 Uber Eats does not natively support deals.
 However, you can use Uber Eats items and modifiers to create a product that is sent to HubRise as a deal.

-If you [upload your HubRise catalog](/apps/uber-eats/pulling-menu) to Uber Eats with Uber Eats Bridge, deals are automatically created with the correct format on Uber Eats.
+If you [push your HubRise catalog](/apps/uber-eats/pulling-menu) into Uber Eats with Uber Eats Bridge, deals are automatically created with the correct format on Uber Eats.
 This page describes how you can achieve the same results when you manually create your menu with [Menu Maker](https://merchants.ubereats.com/us/en/technology/simplify-operations/menu-management/), the catalog management tool in Uber Eats back office.